Chirag-ahir/SFC-Preparation/README.md

 What is case teams?<br>
 A case team is a group of people that work together to solve cases.

+What is transactional security?<br>
+Transaction Security is a framework that intercepts real-time events and applies appropriate actions to monitor and control user activity
 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>